-Closer inspection of the numerical results reveals that the ``plateau'' is in fact tilted.
-The linear fit of this tilted plateau yields an intercept numerically close to $\sigma_{2}$ and the slope independent (within the fitting accuracy) of any parameters of the lattice.
-We tentatively conclude that after $N_{r} \to \infty$ the conductance becomes $\sigma_{2}$ as $\gamma \to 0$ \footnote{The order of taking the two limits is important: the limit of $N_r\rightarrow\infty$ is assumed to be taken first here.}.
+We demonstrate below that once $N_{r} \to \infty$, the conductance becomes $\sigma_{2}$ as $\gamma \to 0$ (the order of taking the two limits is important: the limit of $N_r\rightarrow\infty$ is assumed to be taken first, i.e., $\Gamma=N_r\gamma\rightarrow\infty$).
 When $\gamma$ is finite, though, the conductance falls off linearly with $\gamma$ with a {\em universal} slope.
 This tilt can be understood via the inhomogeneity of the lattice.
-For example, connecting lattices that have only partially overlapping phonon bands results in poor conductance due to scattering at the interface \cite{Terraneo2002-094302}.
+For example, connecting lattices that have only partially overlapping phonon bands results in a poor conductance due to scattering at the interfaces \cite{Terraneo2002-094302}.
 In our situation, the phonons in the extended reservoirs and the free lattice are {\em different} because of a finite phonon lifetime in the former (due to friction) and an infinite lifetime in the latter.
-Within the extended reservoir, each phonon has a spread in frequency $\delta\omega\sim\gamma$.
-This smearing results in imperfectly overlapping bands at band edges, which in turn leads to a decreasing conductance as $\gamma$ increases.
+Within the extended reservoir, each phonon has a spread in frequency $\delta\omega \approx \gamma$.
+This smearing results in imperfectly overlapping bands at the band edges, which in turn leads to a decreasing conductance as $\gamma$ increases.

-The more rigorous understanding of the tilt can be achieved by considering phonon scattering at the interface between a free lattice and a lattice with uniform friction $\gamma$ ($K$ and $\omega_0$ are the same for both).
+The more rigorous understanding of the tilt can be achieved by considering phonon scattering at the interface between a free lattice and a lattice with uniform friction $\gamma$ ($K$ and $D$ are the same for both).
 For a phonon of frequency $\omega$ incoming from the free lattice, the solution within the free lattice is $x_{n}(t)=e^{iqn-i\omega t}+Ae^{-iqn-i\omega t}$, where $A$ is the reflection amplitude.
 The solution in the lattice with friction is $x_{n}(t)=Be^{iq'n-i\omega t}$, where $q'$ has a non-zero imaginary component due to the finite phonon lifetime.
 Imposing the boundary conditions, the reflection amplitude is